orhonovich/q-squared/README.md

 #### Response-Level Precision and Recall

+The response-level evaluation includes measuring the Precision/Recall tradeoff of inconsistency and consistency detection at a single-example level, using various thresholds.

-For response-level evaluation, run `precision_recall.py` and specify the parameters.
+To plot the Precision-Recall curve vs. various thresholds, run `precision_recall.py` and specify the parameters.
 ```
 python precision_recall.py \
       --incons_dodeca_f dodeca_inconsistent_scores.csv \